digitallawyer/openlegaldictionary/_definitions/instancia.md

 title: Instancia
 permalink: "/definitions/instancia.html"
 body: In Spanish law.
-The in-stltution and prosecution of a snit from its commencement nntll definitive judgment The first instance, “primcra instaneia" Is the prosecution of the suit before the judge competent to take cognizance of It at its In-ception;
+The in-stltution and prosecution of a snit from its commencement nntll definitive judgment The first instance, “primcra instaneia" is the prosecution of the suit before the judge competent to take cognizance of It at its In-ception;
   the second instance, “secunda in-atancia,” is the exercise of the same action before the court of appellate jurisdiction; and the third instance, “tcrcera inatancia,”